typelevel/Laika/docs/using-laika/output.md

 `toString` for a tree of case classes, mainly useful for testing and debugging purposes.

-You can use this renderer with the Transform API:
+You can use this renderer with the Transformer API:

     val input = "some *text* example"